 Click the play button ▶︎ to view in autoplay mode.
 Or you can directly click on the image to advance to the next images.

 Still images taken by Nazreen Abraham Stein

-*please contact us to have password to review the video documentation of the performance.
+*Please contact us to have a password to review the video documentation of the performance.